Façade Program

 -

+Property owners will not receive funding directly.
 The project’s architect will review bids and provide oversight during construction.
-Upon completion of work, and with approvals from both the architect and property owner, the Elk River Trail Foundation will make payments directly to the contractor or supplier upon presentation of invoices.
+Upon completion of work, and with approvals from both the architect and property owner, the Elk River Trail Foundation will make payments not to exceed the grant amount directly to the contractor or supplier upon presentation of invoices and the architect’s certification that the work has been satisfactorily completed.
+The applicant will be responsible for costs exceeding the amount of the grant award.